Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Will we have reserved seats?

-It is important to keep in mind that the tickets do not include reserved seating, as seats are occupied as people arrive at the square.
+It is important to keep in mind that when you buy your ticket for the papal audience you are guaranteed access, but not a specific seat, since these are occupied as people arrive at the square.
 Seats are not numbered.
-If you don't get a seat in the best positions, don't worry because the venue is huge and you will be able to stand on the sides or in the back.
+If you don't get a seat in the best positions, don't worry because the square is huge and you can stand on the sides or in the back.
 In fact, the event can be heard well from all locations.

 How long does the ceremony last?